filecxx/FileCentipede/README.md

 FileU source code is in the source_code directory, this source code is for demonstration purposes only, it's full source code, but dependent libraries are not open source.

+this code proved that writing user interfaces in C++ could be significantly easier than HTML and JavaScript, without reducing performance.
+(see sml files in the UI directory)

 ## translate
 If you like this software, please give a help translate to other languages, translation tool has been contained in the software.